 Since August 2015, I moved to Switzerland to become part of ACE: a new 2-year postdoctoral program on Adaptation to a Changing Environment in ETH Zurich.

-My research mainly focuses on the emerging topic of early-warning signals for critical transitions in ecological, but not only, systems.
+I am broadly interested in ecological stability, tipping points, and how eco-evolutionary feedbacks may affect ecosystem resilience under global change.
+In particular, my research focuses on the emerging topic of indicators for resilience (or early-warning signals) for critical transitions in complex systems.
 I was lucky to have been collaborating among others with Steve Carpenter, Tim Lenton, Jef Huisman, George Sugihara, Max Rietkerk, and Tony Ives.
-I am also an active member of the Resilience Alliance Young Scholars (RAYS) and I was a recipient of the Dutch Science Academy grant for participating in IIASA’s Young Scientist Summer Program in Vienna.
+I am active member of SPARCS (the Synergy Program for Analyzing Resilience and Critical Transitions), and the Resilience Alliance Young Scholars (RAYS).
+I was a recipient of the Dutch Science Academy grant for participating in IIASA’s Young Scientist Summer Program in Vienna.
 For my postdoctoral studies in Spain, I was awarded a Dutch Rubicon postgraduate grant and a EU Marie Curie fellowship for IntraEuropean postdoctoral studies.